apache/druid/docs/ingestion/native-batch.md

 > You need to include the [`druid-azure-extensions`](../development/extensions-core/azure.md) as an extension to use the Azure input source.

-The Azure input source is to support reading objects directly from Azure Blob store.
-Objects can be specified as list of Azure Blob store URI strings.
-The Azure input source is splittable and can be used by the [Parallel task](#parallel-task), where each worker task of `index_parallel` will read a single object.
+The Azure input source reads objects directly from Azure Blob store or Azure Data Lake sources.
+You can specify objects as a list of file URI strings or prefixes.
+You can split the Azure input source for use with [Parallel task](#parallel-task) indexing and each worker task reads one chunk of the split data.

 Sample specs: